Ddilibe/AirBnB_clone/README.md

 ## Description Of The Command Interpreter
 The command interperter is an interactive shell used to manage the objects of the AirBnB project.
 It implements the basics of the python cmd library
-With the command interpreter, the following can be done:
+With the command interpreter, the following can be done:<br/>
 	1. New objects can be created
 	2. Existing objects can be retrieved frm the database
 	3. Different operation can also be computed in the interperter